zuriscript/signalstory/packages/signalstory/README.md

 signalstory is a flexible and powerful TypeScript library designed specifically for Angular applications.
 By leveraging signals, signalstory simplifies state management and greatly reduces the reliance on asynchronous observables in components and templates.It offers a range of architectural options, from simple repository-based state management to decoupled commands, side effects, and inter-store communication using an event-based approach.
 With signalstory, you have the freedom to choose the store implementation that best suits your needs.

-> 🚧 **Heads Up: signalstory is Evolving!**
->
-> signalstory is designed and developed alongside real-world projects.
-Hence, api and functionality are subject to change.

 ## Features

 - **Signal-Based State Management:** Utilizes a signal-based approach to state management, as everything, except side effects, is completely signal-based.
 This eliminates the need for asynchronous observables in components and templates, making the state management process more streamlined.